shader-park/shader-park-website/docs/tutorials/README.md

 sidebar: auto
 ---

-# Introduction

-## Motivation

-Functional representations provide a highly expressive medium for modeling and animation.
-The goal of this project is to provide a simple, batteries-included platform that makes it as

-## Distance Fields
+## Modeling with Distance Functions

-Distance fields (DFs) are a type of functional representation for defining a 3D model.
+Distance functions or signed distance functions (DFs, SDFs) are a functional representation useful for defining shapes and solid volumes.
 Deriving the DF of an arbitrary surface in general is a complex problem.
-However by considering some basic examples we can an intuition for modeling with DFs.
+However by considering some simple examples and studying their properties we can develop an intuition for modeling with DFs.
+Constructive solid geometry (CSG), coordinate systems, symmetry and non-linear transformations can be applied to create sophisticated models.

+**Definition:** A distance function is a scalar field ($\large f: \Bbb{R^n} \to \Bbb{R}$) which maps a point to its minimum distance from the surface of a solid.
+To understand what this means, consider the DF of a solid 2D circle.
+The distance $\large d$ from a point $\large \mathbf{p}=(x,y)$ to a circle of radius $\large r$ centered at the origin is the distance from the point to the origin minus the radius of the circle.
+<center>$\large d=\sqrt{x^2+y^2}-r$</center>

+<iframe src="https://www.desmos.com/calculator/mvrntrecdh?embed" width="500px" height="500px" style="border: 1px solid #ccc" frameborder=0></iframe>

 ### Coordinate Systems